andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 - `epochs` - the anumber if training epochs
 - `batch_size` - the size of the amount of timesteps to take in per epoch

-The size of the hidden layer along with the number of epochs unexpectedly turned out to be the most important hyperparameters.
+The size of the hidden layer along with the number of epochs unsurprisingly turned out to be the most important hyperparameters.
 The initial experiments were performed with a small hidden layer, due to training time.
 The computing power required to train a large network made it infeasible to experiment with the other hyperparameters when the network was large.
-The number of epochs when training the network had some significance, but had a smaller impact when the number of epochs exceeded 17.
+The number of epochs when training the network had some significance, but had a smaller impact when the number of epochs exceeded 30.
 Batch size seemed to have little to no effect on the results and was furthermore difficult to change due to the requirements of the LSTM library that require input dimensions of the data to match the batch size.

 Experiments with adding and removing dropout in the network were also performed.
 The initial model had no dropout which made it prone to overfitting.
 A large dropout impacted the accuracy of the model negatively.
 Ultimately, a dropout of 10% was deemed optimal.

+The size of the hidden layer was determined by using the formula $N_h = \frac{N_s} {(\alpha * (N_i + N_o))}$ where $N_i$ is the size of the input dimension (number of features), $N_o$ is the number of the output neurons (1), $N_s$ is the number of data points and finally $\alpha = 2$ as an arbitrary scaling factor.

-Different kernels were used for the SVR model, with the Radial Basis Function (`rbf`) kernel function delivering the best performance.
-Refitting the SVR model with a different kernel function is low-cost which enabled fitting the model with all available kernel functions in order to determine the optimal function.
+Different kernels were used for the SVR model, with the Radial Basis Function (RBF) kernel function giving the best performance.
+Refitting the SVR model with a different kernel function is low-cost, and therefore allowed fitting the model with all available kernel functions in order to determine the optimal function.

 #### Planning

 No explicit experimentation plan was detailed before the beginning of the project due to starting the project early.
 The tweaking of hyperparameters quickly turned out to produce a relatively accurate model, and training over higher levels of epochs could then be run in parallel with developing LR and SVR models.

-Experiments were carried out until the LSTM model was deemed to be "good enough" - that is better in most metrics than the other models developed.
+Experiments were carried out until the LSTM model was deemed to be "good enough" - that is better than the other models developed when looking at most performance metrics.
 An Amazon EC2 instance was used temporarily for LSTM training in order to determine whether a higher number of epochs would yield better performance.
-This was deemed unnecessary due to the low model performance gain.
+Raising the number of epochs was deemed unnecessary due to the low model performance gain.

 ### The Winner